warshmellow/warshmellow-gawkbox-assignment/README.md

 is that Twitch itself separates into two diff endpoints.
 I'll have my twitch api conform more closely to theirs for now.

+First, write tests for http handlers and make pass w dummy input.
+Then write twitch module.
+Is there a testing lib for golang?
+Create handler and call ServeHTTP on it with httptest.NewRecorder() Check response recorder for correct attributes, i.e., status code, etc.
+What are the status codes from Twitch?
+Use those (or just 200/404)

+What are the Request and Response structs?

+TwitchGetChannelRequest
+TwitchGetStreamRequest
+TwitchGetUserRequest

+TwitchGetChannelResponse
+TwitchGetStreamResponse
+TwitchGetUserResponse

+GetChannelRequest
+GetStreamRequest
+GetUserRequest

+GetChannelResponse
+GetStreamResponse
+GetUserResponse

+The twitch module will talk to Twitch API, and Accept Get*Request and Write Get*Response.

+Really, twitch lib is a service, and the handlers should really offload work to service.

+So question: wiring first? or logic first? wiring is easier

+then logic

+3 packages:
+twitch (twitch lib)
+handler (handlers)  (imports twitch) (where should structs go? twitch for now, but can move to a dummy structs package later) main (starts server)

 GET https://api.twitch.tv/kraken/user
 Response: